eqNj/eqN-PD2-Filter/README.md

 Updated the "Max Sockets" info on countless items, as 2 handed weapons can once again get up to 4 sockets from Puzzlebox, or up to 6 sockets from Corruption.

-Ensured all 'potential Rune Words' listed in non-magic, socketed item descriptions are accurate with Season 4 update.
+Ensured all 'potential runewords' listed in non-magic, socketed item descriptions are accurate with Season 4 update.

-Ensured any and all newly useful Rune Word bases are always showing and sometimes notifying.
+Ensured any and all newly useful runeword bases are always showing and sometimes notifying.
 (4 socket, etheral elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)

 Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.